Intelligent Briefing for Architects

 Leathered granite (texture).
 Victorian Ash timber (pale grain).
 20mm roundover edge (kids lean).
 Outlet 300mm from corner.

-+ 23 more specifications generated
++ 23 more specifications

 How it works